scour/feedjira-opml/README.md

 ### Output

 All elements and attributes are typecast based on the OPML specification.
-The behavior for handling that don't adhere to the spec is undefined.
+The behavior for handling values that don't adhere to the spec is undefined.

 ```ruby
 @opml.head.title